 Make the space an extension of your apartment with decorative accents that make it feel like home.
 A small, colorful area rug can make the space pop in a unique way.
 Drape your favorite throw blanket over your patio chair for cool evenings under the stars.
 A few pillows on your bistro chairs or a single decorative pillow on a cozy wicker chair can give you a welcoming space to read a book during the breezy hours of the morning.
 Add a small, brightly colored tablecloth to an old bistro table to give it more style.

 4. House a Miniature Garden

 Even with a small space, you can create a patio garden right outside your apartment.
 Several potted plants can help you create a simple vegetable garden.
 Choose one or two vegetables such as tomatoes, peppers or lettuce to plant in pots on your balcony.
 Just make sure that you have enough sun for the plants to thrive.
 You should aim for a spot that has six to eight hours of full sun daily.
 Southern exposure is often the best for sunlight.

 5. Get Creative with Planters

 If your balcony or patio doesn't get a lot of sun, whether you're blocked by other apartments or shaded by large trees, consider using planters for other decorative accents.
-Make a silk flower garden in pots on your patio instead of a natural garden or fill the planters with colorful stones for something creative and different.
+Make a silk flower garden in pots on your patio instead of a natural one, or fill the planters with colorful stones for something creative and different.